maxbrundev/Rasterization-Rendering/README.md

 # Rasterization-Rendering
-Project made in 4 week with Guillaume Noaille.
+Project made in 4 week with Guillaume Noailles.
 Implementation of the CPU Software Rasterizer with SDL Library